I was so upset.

 The decision was made and it caught me off guard.

-I turned to my husband and said, “I didn’t even have a say!
+I texted a friend about the situation: “I didn’t even have a say!
 This was decided for me…no one even asked how I felt about it!”

-He had nothing to do with it, but started trying to fix it anyway, “I’ll just make some calls…”
+She had nothing to do with it, but started trying to fix it, “I’ll just make some calls…”

 “No!”
 I could feel my heart pounding even harder now.
-“Don’t try to fix it!”
+“Thank you for the offer, but I don’t need you to fix it.”

-I’m sure he was feeling at a loss now — not being able to fix it, not knowing what to say — he began to join me in my anger, “Well…what do you want me to do!?”
+I’m sure she was feeling at a loss, not being able to fix it, not knowing what to say.

-I just need someone to listen.
-To realize that it is a horrible feeling when someone makes a decision for you.
-To acknowledge that it’s hard to feel powerless to change a situation.
+After the anger wore off and I was thinking clearly again, I realized – I just needed someone to listen.
+I needed someone to acknowledge that it is a horrible feeling when someone makes a decision for you.
+And it’s hard to feel powerless to change a situation.

 The question we should be asking.

-As parents, we are constantly on the hunt for the “perfect” response when our kids act out, whine, or beg us to change our mind.
+As parents, we are constantly on the hunt for the “perfect” response when our kids act out, whine, or beg us to change our minds.